jnaulty/bootstrap-jitsi/README.md

 # Hosting Jitsi on AWS using Terraform

+Tired of the Zoom Bombing?

+Do you ever wonder if Zoom is hacking you?
+Or letting other people hack you?

+Well, now you don't have to care, because it's easy to get off of Zoom.

 Follow this guide for a working instance of Jitsi up and running in less than 30-minutes with the additional features of etherpad, live-streaming, and recording.

+If you want access to a demo, send me an e-mail and I can give you access to my jitsi instance [meet.dendritictech.com](https://meet.dendritictech.com)

 ## Installation